MMS Administrative Staff

 Jennifer Carriger, Co-Director

 Jennifer, now in her seventh year at MMS, brings extensive experience as a teacher in public and independent school settings, educational leadership and non-profit management to her position as co-director.
 In addition to her administrative responsibilities, Jennifer leads our Student Support Team as our learning consultant.
 Jennifer received a B.A. in international studies, a B.S. in secondary education and a M.S. in special education from West Virginia University and has pursued additional graduate studies in education at Marshall University and the University of Virginia.
 She holds permanent WV certification endorsement for students ages 5-12 in social studies, learning disabilities, mental impairment and behavior disorders.
-Her Montessori training is through the Virginia Center for Montessori Studies.
+Her Montessori training is through the Virginia Center for Montessori Studies, and she recently completed AMI Montessori Whole School Management (Level I) training.
 Jennifer co-founded the Appalachian Reading Center in 2004 and is certified in the Wilson Reading System with additional training in Handwriting Without Tears.
 Jennifer is also a past president of the West Virginia Learning Disabilities Association.
 She taught in the public school system for nine years at the elementary, middle and high school levels in Madison County, Va., and Boone County, W.Va.
 In 2014, Jennifer was honored as West Virginia Teacher of the Year by the WVLDA.
 She and her husband, David, are the parents of two Mountaineer Montessori students.
 Jennifer enjoys hiking, camping, reading and home renovation projects.

 Suzanne Sanders, Co-Director